Back to LiftMaster Guides

 • Hub connects during setup then shows offline within minutes

-• myQ app shows hub offline after router reboot or power outage
+• myQ app shows the hub offline after a router reboot or outage

-• Hub LED shows no WiFi indicator light after completing setup
+• Hub LED shows no WiFi indicator after completing setup

-• App finds hub but garage door control buttons are unresponsive
+• App finds the hub but the door control buttons are unresponsive

 Recognize these?
 Here's what usually causes it.